akbrother02/CrownStack.github.io/_posts/2017-12-31-FingerPrint-Authentication.md

 }
 ```

-3. Access to Android Keystore and Generate the Key
+#### Access to Android Keystore and Generate the Key

-If device is compatible, then generatethe key.
+If the device is compatible, then generate the key.

 ```
 @TargetApi(Build.VERSION_CODES.M)